Updated at 8 a.m. on September 4 to reflect playground openings.

-Some areas remain closed including playgrounds, athletic fields and courts, restrooms, picnic shelters, and fitness courses.
-Picnic shelter, paddle boat, water trike, and Jon boat rentals will not be available until further notice.
+Some areas remain closed including restrooms and picnic shelters.
+Paddle boat, water trike, and Jon boat rentals will not be available until further notice.

 Guidance for Park Visitors

 - Wear a cloth face covering over your nose and mouth when you go out or are around others.

-- Wait at least six feet apart and avoid close contact with others who do not live in your household.
+- Wait at least six feet apart from and avoid close contact with others who do not live in your household.